manzt/trevorma.nz/posts/001-be-assertive.md

 in practice — with or without type system.
 This kind of check is exactly what static types are for.

-In TypeScript, we can "lift" the assumption that `a` and `b` are numbers into the type system:
+In TypeScript, we can "lift" the invariant that `a` and `b` must be numbers into the type system:

 ```typescript
 function add(a: number, b: number): number {